Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-1/day-3/lecture-materials/react-movie-search.md

 Let's break it down...

-- **NPX** npx is a tool build into npm to run different npm tools one time, so that way you don't have to install them permanent for quick use.
-This is usually used mainly with project generators and CLI tools.
+- **NPX** npx is a tool built into npm to run different npm tools one time, so that way you don't have to install them permanently for quick use.

+This is mainly used with project generators and CLI tools.

-- **create-react-app** tool created by facebook that does one thing, generate a React project with all the fancy tools ready to go (Webpack, ESLint, Babel, more).
+- **create-react-app** This tool wsd created by facebook and it does one thing, generate a React project with all the fancy tools ready to go (Webpack, ESLint, Babel, more).

 - **projectName** The name of the folder that will be created with your new project!